 This should be part of your overall risk assessment, but it is essential to make sure that your garden is secure and has clear boundaries.
 Do you share a garden with your next door neighbour, or is there any potential for members of the general public to access your garden?
 Fix any fences or gates, make sure they are locked when your children are out there and if you have pets, make sure their toilet area is not accessible to children, or at the very least is cleared up immediately.

 Before you plant something, check whether it is poisonous.
 Little kids are curious and often put everything they see in their mouths.
 Make sure the plants are all safe, and that anything that is thorny is located in a place where they are unlikely to scratch the children.
 If you choose to use weedkiller or other chemicals in your garden, make sure it is done when your children and pets are safely inside.

 4. Create a fun area

 Attach a child-safe mirror to the fence, or paint a wall in outdoor chalkboard paint.
 Create a safe obstacle course using things like railway sleepers, tree stumps, and stepping stones.
 Children love a bit of safe water play, so attach some guttering and pipes to the fence or a wall for them to pour water down.
 Use paint on concrete to create a road or track for bikes and push along cars, or a cosy corner with bean bags and bunting.
+Always remember to leave a large enough patch of grass so the kids can play sports games too.
+Keep balls and sports equipment handy and you’ll be sure to spot the kids outdoors kicking a ball around, playing swingball and badminton whenever they get the chance.
 Your imagination is the only limit here!

 5. Get the kids involved